 In order to facilitate ad-hoc mixed teams and to log relevant data for benchmarking and machine learning purposes, RoboCup MSL works towards standardized data representation.

-A description of a standardized data package for inter robot communication is available via the official RoboCup MSL wiki:
+A description of both (1) the standardized data package for inter robot communication and (2) instructions for world state logging via the refbox pc is available via the RoboCup MSL website:

-• http://wiki.robocup.org/wiki/Middle\Size\League#Standardization.
+• https://msl.robocup.org/requirements.